‘It was fairly obviously a joke,’ says student editor of headline ‘Kill Levinsky, win a Robin reliant’. … Read the rest

 programme, but in such a brief … Read the rest

 Consider two writers and thinkers who are in the news at the moment, one because he’s just died and the other because he has a new book out.
-The New York Times “target=”_blank”>this review of his new book in the Guardian says:
+The New York Times said of Hugh Trevor-Roper that:

 Are books that aren’t likely best-sellers doomed?… Read the rest